 - consistent and comfortable in your organization;

 - not changed frequently to preserve historical significance; and

 - used in training organizational safety professionals as well as department heads and process owners.

-Despite the fact that a risk matrix only contains two variables, there is a surprising amount confusion or misunderstanding about how to use it.
+Despite the fact that a risk matrix only contains two variables, there is a surprising amount of confusion or misunderstanding about how to use it.
 I constantly see different opinions about how to use it – some of these opinions are better than others.
 We will look at probability and severity below, and then consider the 2 “best use cases” of a risk matrix during risk assessment.